yyrichy/BTEEnhanced/README.md

 - `WorldEdit`

 ## How to use /wood
+First make a region selection, all selections such as cuboid, poly, and convex work.

 < schematic(s) > is the path of a schematic file or a folder containing schematics.
 (From the WorldEdit schematics folder)
 Adding a * after the file separator will randomize the schematics from that folder (and subfolders).